Police Officer's Conduct Nullifies DUI Convictions

 Prosecutors in Cook County are currently reviewing more than 500 DUI arrests made by Grand-Central District Officer John Haleas for failure to follow proper procedures while administering breath and field sobriety tests during DUI stops.

 As a result, prosecutors have already dropped 50 cases in which he was the arresting officer.

-police have reportedly been conducting an internal investigation into the matter for the past two years, since Haleas' improper procedures were noticed and reported by prosecutors-in-training in April 2005.
+The Chicago police have reportedly been conducting an internal investigation into the matter for the past two years, since Haleas' improper procedures were noticed and reported by prosecutors-in-training in April 2005.

 According to the initial report filed with Internal Affairs, Haleas failed to give a DUI suspect a field sobriety test, did not make him aware of his rights to refuse a breathalyzer test and did not observe him for the required 20 continuous minutes before administering the exam.

 Police records show that Haleas made 718 arrests in 2005 and 2006, and was the primary witness in literally hundreds more DUI cases.